TheMaster1127/HTH/README.md

 Some features haven't been fully tested but should work include:

 - getDataFromEndpoint(data, endpoint, method) this custom function allows you to get and send data to or from an endpoint.
 It can also return data.
 ONLY if have a backend!
+- isMobileDevice will check if its a mobile device no need for perimeters
 - Abs
 - ACos
 - ASin